Arizona’s State Wildlife Action Plan

 The plan is reviewed and updated, at a minimum, every ten years to be eligible to participate in the State and Tribal Wildlife Grant (STWG) program.
 Arizona’s current plan was approved by the U.S. Fish and Wildlife Service in 2012.

 AZGFD is working on a comprehensive revision to the existing plan.
 The new SWAP will be called the Arizona Wildlife Conservation Strategy (AWCS).
-The AWCS will be completed in 2022 and will include an updated list of Species of Greatest Conservation Need (SGCN), enhanced wildlife data visualization tool, HabiMap™ Arizona, and an interactive website to explore elements of the strategy.
+The AWCS will be completed in 2022 and will include an updated list of Species of Greatest Conservation Need (SGCN), enhanced version of Environmental Review Tool (ERT), and an interactive website to explore elements of the strategy.

 Everyone in Arizona is integral to the success of the AWCS revision and implementation.
-AZGFD welcomes your input and perspectives in the early stages of the revision process.
-There will be several opportunities to participate in the revision of the AWCS, including numerous focus group discussions and a series of public meetings.
+AZGFD welcomes your input and perspectives throughout the revision process.

 A stakeholder survey was posted in early September 2020 to allow our partners and citizens to share their perspectives on the future of Arizona’s wildlife.
 Over 2,300 responses were captured!
 Survey results

 A series of focus group discussions took place in November 2020.
 The purpose of the initial focus groups is to provide an overview of the AWCS and to gain a better understanding of stakeholder values and perspectives.
 Summary of focus group discussions

 The next series of focus groups will take place in Spring 2021 to give AZGFD the opportunity to share revision progress including the elements incorporated from the November focus groups.
 Additional input from stakeholders will be encouraged.
 If you’d like to participate, please email Tiffany Finke; SWAP Coordinator.